Front-end-Concepts/dice-game/README.md

-# dice-game
+# dice-game-js
-Basic dice game using DOM Manipulations
+A basic dice game made with DOM manipulations